-But even certain foods shouldn’t—ideally—be allowed to pass through the disposal, including:
+But even certain foods shouldn’t—ideally—be allowed to pass through the disposal.

 - Grease and oil, which can solidify in the drain and cause clogs

-- Stringy vegetables (like celery), which can get caught on the blades and cause clogs
+- Stringy vegetables (like celery), it can cause clogs

-- Rice or pasta, which expand when wet
+- Rice or pasta, which expands when wet

 - Fruit pits or any other hard food that can damage the blades